Editorial photograph of electrical grid transmission infrastructure at dusk for an energy sector Oracle audit guide

 In a utility the audit is rarely lost on the price.
 It is lost two years earlier in the control center architecture that quietly set the count.

-2. Audit option usage and disable anything not entitled and not in use.
+3. Audit option usage and disable anything not entitled and not in use, with the dates recorded.

-3. Map virtualization clusters and document host affinity before Oracle asks.
+4. Map virtualization clusters at both control centers and document host affinity rules.

 Frequently asked questions